 - More than 500 courses of study

-- More than 140 years of experience in educating women
+- More than 140 years of history and tradition

-- Ability to earn a bachelor's and master's degree in as few as five years
+- Ability to earn a bachelor's plus master's degree in as few as five years

 - Tuition assistance, grants, scholarships and graduate assistantships